ayerhs7/ayerhs7/README.md

 - 💻 I love to implement innovative ideas and explore new technologies.
 - 💡 Currently, I am exploring various technologies used in software development through personal projects or by contributing to open source projects.
 - 📌 I look forward to collaborate on Open Source Projects and explore new opportunities.
+- 🌱 I am also looking for freelance projects in my expertise.

 <hr />